-The base is made using sliced brioche loaf that is readily available in most supermarkets.
+The base of the Easy French Apple Frangipane Crustless Tart is made using sliced brioche loaf that is readily available in most supermarkets.
 Top the brioche with an almond frangipane mixture and top all of this off with thinly sliced apples, bake and glaze it with a golden lacquer of apricot jam.

-This tart is autumn in its glory.
+This Easy French Apple Frangipane Crustless Tart is autumn in its glory.
 It slices like an apple dream, and is delicious served warm with a scoop of speckled vanilla bean ice cream, or cold with softly whipped cream which is our preferred way of serving.

 Brioche is a classic, very rich French bread containing lots of eggs, milk and butter.
 The high fat contents of these ingredients is what makes this bread so exceptional.
 The texture is light, soft, airy and fluffy, with a slightly sweet and very buttery flavour.
 Part bread, and part pastry this is what forms the base for this dessert instead of spending time on making and par baking a pastry case.
 Win, win!